vkuhlmann/vkuhlmann.github.io/latex/bibliography.md

 ## Cite command

-The <CodeInline code="\ref{}"/> command can't be used for citing source.
+The <CodeInline code="\ref{}"/> command is not used for citing sources.
 Instead we use a <CodeInline code="\cite{}"/> command.
 When the bibliography style is set to `numeric`, this shows a number between square braces.
 The bibliography is in alphabetic order by default, and the numbers are therefore assigned in this order.

 The necessary configurations to use the <CodeInline code="\cite{}"/> command are presented in the next sections.
 See the following table to see which variations